 33. ✦ Go to a Dude Ranch

 Dude ranch family vacations have been popular for years, and these no doubt why.
 Where else can you get the opportunity to experience the Old West as a real cowboy or cowgirl!
-Step back in time, unplug and indulge in fun-filled activities like hiking trails, fishing, hayrides and, of course, horseback ride.
+Visiting a dude ranch will let you step back in time, unplug and indulge in fun-filled activities like hiking trails, fishing, hayrides and, of course, horseback ride.

 Don’t know what you’d be in store for?
 Read about my Colorado Dude Ranch Vacation at Drowsy Water Ranch.